archd3sai/Portfolio/README.md

 <img align="left" width="250" height="150" src="https://github.com/archd3sai/Portfolio/blob/master/Images/phase1.jpg"> **[Multivariate Phase 1 Analysis](https://github.com/archd3sai/Multivariate-Phase-1-Analysis)**

 Objective of this project is to identify the in-control data points and eliminate out of control data points to set up distribution parameters for the future monitoring of manufacturing process.
+For this I utilized PCA for dimension reduction and Hotelling T2 control chart and m-CUSUM control charts to established mean and variance matrices.

 <br />

 <img align="left" width="250" height="150" src="https://github.com/archd3sai/Portfolio/blob/master/Images/gdp.jpg"> **[What's the GDP of India?](https://github.com/archd3sai/Predicting-GDP-of-India)**

 Objective of this project is to perform predictive assesment on the Gross Domestic Product of India through an inferential analysis of various socio-economic factors to find out which predictors contribute most to the GDP.
+Various models are compared and Stepwise Regression model is implemented which resulted in 5.7% Test MSE.

 <br />